-- 18. The unit should be isolated from the gas supply piping system by closing its field installed manual shut-off valve.
+- When leak testing the gas supply piping system, the appliance and its combination gas control must be isolated during any pressure testing in excess of 14" W.C.
+(1/2 psi). - The unit should be isolated from the gas supply piping system by closing its field installed manual shut-off valve.
 This manual shut-off valve should be located within 6' of the heater. - 19.
-Turn off all gas before installing appliance. - Ensure that the supply voltage to the appliance, as indicated on the serial plate, is not 5% less than the rated voltage. - 21.
+Turn off all gas before installing appliance. - 20.
+Ensure that the supply voltage to the appliance, as indicated on the serial plate, is less than 5% below the rated voltage. - 21.
 Check the gas inlet pressure at the unit upstream of the combination gas control.
 The inlet pressure should be 6-7" W.C. on natural gas or 12-14" W.C. on propane.
 If inlet pressure is too high, install an additional pressure regulator upstream of the combination gas control. - 22.
 Service or repair of this equipment must be performed by a qualified service agency. - Do not attempt to reuse any mechanical or electronic ignition controllers which has been wet.
 Replace defective controller.

-- To prevent premature heat exchanger failure, do not locate ANY gas-fired appliances in areas where corrosive vapors (i.e. chlorinated, halogenated or acid) are present in the atmosphere. - To prevent premature heat exchanger failure, the input to the appliance as indicated on the serial plate, must not exceed the rated input by more then 5%. - 3.
-To prevent premature heat exchanger failure, observe heat exchanger tubes.
-If the tubes become red while blower and furnace are in operation, check to be sure the blower has been set to the proper rpm for the application.
-Refer to page 15 for blower adjustments. - 4.
-Start-up and adjustment procedures must be performed by a qualified service agency.

-To check most of the possible remedies in the troubleshooting guide listed in Table 19.1, refer to the applicable sections of the manual
+- 1. To prevent premature heat exchanger failure, do not locate ANY gas-fired appliances in areas where corrosive vapors (i.e. chlorinated, halogenated, or acidic) are present in the atmosphere. - 2.
+To prevent premature heat exchanger failure, the input to the appliance as indicated on the serial plate must not exceed the rated input by more than 5%. - 3.
+To check most of the Possible Remedies in the troubleshooting guide listed in Table 19.1, refer to the applicable sections of the manual.